 We fund the direct costs of research.
 Depending on the nature of the organisation, we may also fund overheads.

-From 1 October 2019, researchers can now ask for overheads if their grant will be based at a:
+Researchers can ask for overheads if their grant will be based at a:

 - university outside the UK or Republic of Ireland